 CU Lunch Local was started in 2012 by the Michigan Business Connection to bolster small businesses and help them compete with major chains.
 The following year, Pelican State Credit Union joined in and by 2014 credit unions in 13 states were involved!
-Just last year, Louisiana credit unions’ and members’ support efforts totaled $74,000 given back to local businesses.
-Through participating in CU Lunch Local we’re staying aligned with the International Credit Union Day theme, helping to make “dreams thrive here.”
+In 2016, Louisiana credit unions’ and members’ support efforts totaled $74,000 given back to local businesses.
+Through participating in CU Lunch Local we stay aligned with International Credit Union Day’s theme.

-In conjunction with International Credit Union Day, credit unions across America have the opportunity to make a difference in the lives those working in locally owned and operated businesses by eating at these restaurants and cafes during the week of October 16.
+In conjunction with International Credit Union Day, credit unions across America have the opportunity to make a difference in the lives those working in locally owned and operated businesses by eating at these restaurants and cafes during the week.